rawlingsnsame/langchain/README.md

 # Cameroon Tax Code AI Assistant

 An AI-powered application that answers questions about Cameroon's tax code using OpenAI and Pinecone for vector search.
+To perform chats with this App make a connection through its websocket

 ## Prerequisites